prpatel/quarkus-workshop/exercise7/README.md

 Then start up a Kafka instance

 ```
-in the kafka/ folder, run:
+in the kafka/ folder (at the root of this workshop), run:
 docker-compose up
 ```